 - Oat flour - You can either buy this or make your own oat flour from scratch.
 If needing these pancakes to be gluten free, make sure to use certified gluten-free oat flour.
 Even though oats are naturally gluten free, they can become contaminated during processing.

-- Milk - Any milk of choice can be used.
-Since I'm mostly dairy free, I use almond milk.
+- Milk - Cow's milk or dairy-free milk can be used.
+Since I'm mostly dairy-free, I use almond milk.
 If using a dairy-free milk, make sure it's plain and unsweetened.

-- Apple cider vinegar - This reacts with the baking powder to help make these nice and fluffy.
+- Apple cider vinegar - This reacts with the baking powder to help make these light and fluffy.
 Fresh lemon juice works well, too.
 I promise you won't taste it.

 - Coconut oil - For the oil you can use either melted coconut oil, avocado oil, extra-virgin olive oil, or melted butter.